deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/http-iot-stock-monitor/readme.md

 HTTPClient http;

 // configure client
-http.begin(deepstreamHubHttpUrl, deepstreamHubTlsFingerprint);
+http.begin(deepstreamHttpUrl, deepstreamTlsFingerprint);

 // ...

 http.end();
 ```

-The deepstreamHub HTTP API uses a JSON payload, so to help us build that we'll
+The deepstream HTTP API uses a JSON payload, so to help us build that we'll
 include the `ArduinoJSON` library we installed earlier.

 The body we're creating needs to look like this: